hortonworks/cloudbreak/docs/gcp_cb_ui.md

-# Interactive mode

-Start the shell with `cbd util cloudbreak-shell`.
-This will launch the Cloudbr shell inside a Docker container and you are ready to start using it.

 ## Manage cloud credentials

 You can now log into the Cloudbreak application at http://PUBLIC_IP:3000.
 Once logged in go to **Manage credentials**.
 Using manage credentials will  link your cloud account with the Cloudbreak account.